Nixon Peabody LLP

 What’s the impact?

-• Private equity fund advisers and hedge fund advisers must submit additional reports on certain events and transactions.
+• Private equity fund advisers and hedge fund advisers must submit additional reports on certain events and transactions within new shorter time periods, and more details about their operations on a quarterly and annual basis.

 • The SEC’s push to collect current data on the market is likely to lead to more regulations in the hedge fund and private equity space.